Frederik Ørsøe Christensen

-Frederik Ørsøe Christensen (born 7 June 2002) is a Danish footballer who plays as a midfielder for Danish 1st Division club FC Fredericia.
+Frederik Ørsøe Christensen (born 7 June 2002) is a Danish professional footballer who plays as a midfielder for German 3.
+Liga club Osnabrück, on loan from Swedish Allsvenskan club IF Brommapojkarna.

 Career

 Youth career

 Born in Ikast, Ørsøe started his career Ikast KFUM, before joining Ikast FS and later, at the age of 13, FC Midtjylland.

 Viborg

 After two season with the U-19 team of Midtjylland, Christensen signed a one-year contract with newly promoted Danish Superliga club Viborg FF on 10 June 2021.
 Christensen got his official debut for Viborg on 2 September 2019 in a Danish Cup game against FC Fredericia, where he played 76 minutes.

 Christensen got his Danish Superliga debut on 28 November 2021 against SønderjyskE.
 In May 2022 Viborg confirmed, that Christensen would leave the club by the end of June 2022, as his contract had come to an end.

 FC Fredericia

 On 6 July 2022 it was confirmed, that Christensen had joined Danish 1st Division club FC Fredericia on a one-year deal.
 Christensen got his debut on 23 July 2022 against Nykøbing FC in the league.